Haradrim/rust-notes/README.md

 const MAX_POINTS: u32 = 100_000;
 ```

-> "Rust’s naming convention for constants is to use all uppercase with underscores between words, and underscores can be inserted in numeric literals to improve readability"
+> Convention: use all uppercase with underscores between words, and underscores can be inserted in numeric literals to improve readability

 ### Shadowing